italia/developers.italia.it/_pages/en/reuse.md

     - title: "Software Acquisition"
-      text: "In order to acquire software **it is necessary to run a comparative analysis which privileges the open source solutions** (in reuse or third-party ones), browsable in the Developers Italia catalog."
+      text: "In order to acquire software **it is necessary to run a comparative analysis which privileges the open source solutions** (in reuse or third-party ones), browsable in the Developers Italia catalogue."

       image: /assets/images/come-lo-uso-2.svg
       buttons: